JD-RD/LLULL/docs/[EN] Description.md

 ## Ramon Llull

 >Still today, Llull inspires a large number of creators working in multiple fields (visual arts, music, philosophy, politics, etc.).
-Among other things, the combinatorial and algorithmic principles developed by Llull have played a fundamental role in the evolution of human thought.
-Llull's work has certainly fostered all kinds of technological advances that led to the digital and artistic revolution in which we live
+Amongst other things, the combinatorial and algorithmic principles developed by Llull have played a fundamental role in the evolution of human thought.
+Llull's work has certainly fostered all kinds of technological advances that led to the digital and artistic revolution in which we live today

 ## Concept
 * Llul suggests the use of reasoning to achieve "perfection"